THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Following these eight detailed steps below can help identify if your relationship is, in fact, toxic and how you can get out of it:

 You may not be happy in your relationship, but may not realize why.
 Maybe you’re just not a good fit together.

 Or maybe you’ve been denying toxic, manipulating behavior that’s left you downtrodden and feeling unloved.

-Gaslighting is the act of convincing someone’s past experiences didn’t actually happen or weren’t as they experienced them.
+Gaslighting (see my full article on gaslighting in relationships here) is the act of convincing someone’s past experiences didn’t actually happen or weren’t as they experienced them.

 It’s a consistent method of convincing someone they can’t trust their experiences.

 “It was just a joke.”

 “I’m worried you’re unwell, maybe you should see a counselor.”

 Gaslighting is all about shifting the focus from the lies, poor behavior, and culpability of the man (in this case) to the guilt, unreliability, and faults of the woman.